MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 <!-- END:TODO:RICK -->

 # Motivation

+Much ink has been spilled on the subject of the exponential increase in information production in the digital age.
+And more recently, the durability of digital information has become a important concern for technologists, scholars, and government [CITE].
+For example, the biggest long-term archive of information, the Internet Archive currently holds 35 petabytes of information.
+This is roughly equivalent to the text of 7 million long novels -- or to the amount of new information produced across the globe every 45 minutes, throughout the year.
+[CITE]

 - Information production is rapidly increasing.
 - The vast majority of the world's data is stored on rotating disks, 90% in 2007 and not changing very rapidly.